-- Create lively and attractive districts with a human scale. - Create attractive, pedestrian-oriented plazas, courtyards, and streets through building placement and design and by minimizing the obtrusive nature of parking lots.

-- Support a mix of retail, office, and residential uses in multistory structures. - Create effective transitions between areas of varying intensities. - Encourage incorporation of green infrastructure such as bioswales, functional planter beds, green walls/roofs, and other similar features.
+- Create lively and attractive districts with a human scale. - Create attractive, pedestrian-oriented plazas, courtyards, and streets through building placement and design and by minimizing the obtrusive nature of parking lots. - Support a mix of retail, office, and residential uses in multistory structures; or mixed uses in a horizontal orientation. - Create effective transitions between areas of varying intensities. - Encourage incorporation of green infrastructure such as bioswales, functional planter beds, green walls/roofs, and other similar features.